hqrrr/EvenComfort/README.md

     - You can find the demo Arduino code and the quick build guides [here](/microcontroller):

+2. Configure `latitude`, `longitude` and `timezone` in `get_weather.py`

-2. run `even_g1.py`
+3. Run `even_g1.py`

 ## Features

 - Connect microcontroller via serial port

-- TODO: Send sensor data to even-realities g1 smart glasses
+- Send sensor data to even-realities g1 smart glasses

     - Supports Bosch BME280 for air temperature, relative humidity, air pressure

     - Supports Sensirion SCD30 for CO2 concentration in ppm (it also has temperature and humidity data, but not recommended due to accuracy)

-- TODO: Add evaluation of thermal comfort, indoor air quality
+- TODO: Add evaluation of indoor air quality

+- TODO: Add daily clothing suggestions based on thermal comfort model

 ## How it works